-As this process of gathering all the necessary information can take a while, it’s important you get started now if you haven’t already.
+As this process of gathering all the necessary information can take a while, it’s important that you get started now if you’ve not already.

-There are significant penalties for incorrect forms or non-submission.
-The Government website states “You will receive a penalty of £100 per 50 employees for each month or part month your P11D(b) is late, and charged penalties and interest if you’re late paying HMRC”.
+If you do not complete your P11D before the deadline, you will be charged an automatic penalty.
+Penalties are payable for non-submission and late submissions.
+The UK government states that “you will receive a penalty of £100 per 50 employees for each month or part month your P11D(b) is late and be charged penalties and interest if you’re late paying HMRC”.

-Areas of common mistake include the treatment of, pool cars, company vehicles and the provision of benefits for staff.
+Common mistakes include the treatment of pool cars, company vehicles and the provision of benefits for staff.
 Failure to declare payments made to staff for travel, subsistence and entertaining expenses often occurs where there is no private use, yet a dispensation has not been requested and obtained.

 P11D Accountants in Manchester, London and across the UK